-Estate planning and probate law can be very labor-intensive.
+Estate planning and probate law can be very labor-intensive for legal professionals.
 With estate planning and probate law, you have to consider a variety of information, which isn’t always in plain sight.
 Although an individual having a will can be an important part of constructing the execution of that will, it’s not always as cut and dry as that, and you might end up needing to go to court about it.
 Here are a few ways a legal research software for estate planning could help you out.

 - Executing a will as written can be relatively difficult if the will contains individuals that are now estranged from a deceased person.

 - To execute a will as written, you might need to find your own ways to get in contact with that person.